peekjef72/httpapi_exporter/contribs/netscaler/README.md

 ![dashboard overview](./screenshots/netscaler_general.png)

 see [more screenshots](./screenshots/details.md)

 ## Description

 Prometheus exporter for Netscaler (CITRIX ADC)

 This exporter collect metrics from netscaler HTTP REST API.

 It uses httpapi_exporter that exposes metrics to http (default port 9258) that can be then scrapped by Prometheus.

-This exporter was originaly inspired from [citrix-adc-metrics-exporter](citrix/citrix-adc-metrics-exporter/), and has generated a python version [netscaler_exporter](peekjef72/netscaler_exporter).
+This exporter was originally inspired from [citrix-adc-metrics-exporter](citrix/citrix-adc-metrics-exporter/), and has generated a python version [netscaler_exporter](peekjef72/netscaler_exporter).

-It is an usage in "my company" and doens't collect every feature exposed by netscaler HTTP API, but it can be expanded as desired: updates and contributions are welcome.
+It is an usage in "my company" and doesn't collect every feature exposed by netscaler HTTP API, but it can be expanded as desired: updates and contributions are welcome.

 It allows you to collect several netscalers by adding them to the YAML config files and then specifying a target parameter in Prometheus configuration.
 It benefits all features from httpapi_exporter : targets, models, auth and proxies.